 It is well known that whether research participants are male or female can affect the results of a study.
 But what about whether the experimenter is male or female?
 There is plenty of evidence that this matters too.
-Male and female experimenters have slightly different ways of interacting with their participants, and of course participants also respond differently to male and female experimenters (Rosenthal, 1976)3.

-For example, in a recent study on pain perception, participants immersed their hands in icy water for as long as they could (Ibolya, Brake, & Voss, 2004)4.
+Male and female experimenters have slightly different ways of interacting with their participants, and of course participants also respond differently to male and female experimenters (Rosenthal, 1976).Rosenthal, R. (1976).
+Experimenter effects in behavioral research (enlarged ed.).
+New York, NY: Wiley.
+For example, in a recent study on pain perception, participants immersed their hands in icy water for as long as they could (Ibolya, Brake, & Voss, 2004).Ibolya, K., Brake, A., & Voss, U. (2004).
+The effect of experimenter characteristics on pain reports in women and men.
+Pain, 112, 142-147.
 Male participants tolerated the pain longer when the experimenter was a woman, and female participants tolerated it longer when the experimenter was a man.

-Researcher Robert Rosenthal has spent much of his career showing that this kind of unintended variation in the procedure does, in fact, affect participants' behaviour.
+Researcher Robert Rosenthal has spent much of his career showing that this kind of unintended variation in the procedure does, in fact, affect participants' behavior.
 Furthermore, one important source of such variation is the experimenter's expectations about how participants "should" behave in the experiment.
-This outcome is referred to as an experimenter expectancy effect (Rosenthal, 1976)5.
+This is referred to as an experimenter expectancy effect (Rosenthal, 1976).Rosenthal, R. (1976).
+Experimenter effects in behavioral research (enlarged ed.).
+New York, NY: Wiley.
 For example, if an experimenter expects participants in a treatment group to perform better on a task than participants in a control group, then he or she might unintentionally give the treatment group participants clearer instructions or more encouragement or allow them more time to complete the task.
 In a striking example, Rosenthal and Kermit Fode had several students in a laboratory course in psychology train rats to run through a maze.
 Although the rats were genetically similar, some of the students were told that they were working with "maze-bright" rats that had been bred to be good learners, and other students were told that they were working with "maze-dull" rats that had been bred to be poor learners.
-Sure

-^{3.} Rosenthal, R. (1976).
-Experimenter effects in behavioural research (enlarged ed.).
-New York, NY: Wiley.
+Sure enough, over five days of training, the "maze-bright" rats made more correct responses, made the correct response more quickly, and improved more steadily than the "maze-dull" rats (Rosenthal & Fode, 1963).
+Rosenthal, R., & Fode, K. (1963).
+The effect of experimenter bias on performance of the albino rat.
+Behavioral Science, 8, 183-189.
+Clearly it had to have been the students' expectations about how the rats would perform that made the difference.
+But how?
+Some clues come from data gathered at the end of the study, which showed that students who expected their rats to learn quickly felt more positively about their animals and reported behaving toward them in a more friendly manner (e.g., handling them more).